canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   intro1: Any activity performed by a department in the course of its operations to deliver or support the delivery of its programs or services.
 A business activity is composed of one or several business processes and related information assets.
   intro2: Business activities will be categorized by determining the expected injuries from IT-related threat compromise to the national and non-national interests that the business activities serve, and then determining the lveral of these expected injuries.
   "activity-label": Business Activity
-  "add-activity-button": Add another business activity "add-component-button": Add business component
+  "add-activity-button": Add another activity "add-component-button": Add component
   previous: Previous activity
   next: Next activity
   return: Return to domain